April 10, 2025

 La Sportiva Spire GTX

-LOWA is a German brand known for classic, leather hiking boots like the best-selling LOWA Renegade.
-Lowas feature premium leather and firm TPU midsoles that last longer than the softer, cheaper EVA foam that most brands use.
+LOWA is a German brand known for classic, leather hiking boots like the best-selling Renegade.
+Lowas feature premium leather, TPU frames for added stability, and firm TPU midsoles that last longer than the softer, cheaper EVA foam that most brands use.
 That scores points for support and durability.
-Lowa hiking boots generally feel firm underfoot with plenty of lateral stability and above average ankle support.
-It's not the best brand for fast-and-light hikers who prioritize weight savings.
+Lowa hiking boots generally feel firm underfoot with plenty of lateral support and above average ankle support.
+It recently added some lightweight footwear—and seems to have done that well, too.
 Overall, Lowa is one of the best hiking boot brands for hikers who want good stability, support, and durability.

 Best Fit